 In keeping with the heritage of the building, Susan has devoted the walls of the hall and drawing room to an exhibition of paintings curated by the Newlyn School of Art and these are offered for sale (Susan donates her commission back to the school to help fund its courses).
 She is passionate about supporting Cornish suppliers and local enterprise.

 ‘I love cooking with local ingredients,’ she says.
 ‘The butcher is full of local meat and you can walk to Newlyn and buy fresh fish straight off the boats.
 I’m in culinary heaven.’

 The kitchen is Susan’s domain, as is her live-work space in the basement, but in the rest of the house, she takes a backseat – ‘a happy compromise’, she says.
 ‘I don’t mind sharing my space with guests.
 It’s great to see people enjoying the house and the views and loving Penzance as much as I do.’

 SUSAN’S PENZANCE FAVOURITES

 ‘I love the hidden cove at Porth Nanven, tucked down the Cot Valley near Land’s End.
 The beach is all boulder-size pebbles, but past half tide, there’s a little stretch of sand, weird-shaped rocks and a lagoon which is perfect for swimming.’

 THE PENZANCE LIDO

 Susan is involved with the Friends of Jubilee Pool, and has used her charity experience to help raise funds to repair the damage caused by the winter storms in 2014.
-The iconic seawater pool, will re-open in 2016 (jubileepool.co.uk).
+The iconic Art Deco seawater pool reopened in 2016 (jubileepool.co.uk).